-- beyond measure.
-When I thought of any godly soul departed, my soul was ready to envy him his privilege, thinking, "Oh, when will my turn come! must it be years first!"
-But I know those desires rose partly for want of resignation to God.
-Towards night, I had faith in prayer, and some assistance in writing.
-O that God would keep me near him! - 8.
-I was exceedingly pressed under a sense of my party spirit, in times past, while I attempted to promote the cause of God: its vile nature appeared in such odious colours, that my very heart was pained: I saw how poor souls stumbled over it into everlasting destruction, and was constrained make that prayer in the bitterness of my soul, "O Lord, deliver me from blood-guiltiness."
+- 8. I was exceedingly pressed under a sense of my party spirit, in times past, while I attempted to promote the cause of God: its vile nature appeared in such odious colours, that my very heart was pained: I saw how poor souls stumbled over it into everlasting destruction, and was constrained to make that prayer in the bitterness of my soul, Lord, deliver me from blood-guiltiness."
 I saw my desert of hell on this account.
 My soul was full of anguish and shame before God, that I had spent so much time in conversation tending only to promote a party spirit.
 I saw I had not suitably prized mortification, self-denial, resignation under all adversities, meekness, love, candour, and holiness of heart and life! and this day was almost wholly spent in such soul afflicting reflections on my past conduct.
 Of late, I have thought much of having the kingdom of Christ advanced in the world; but now I saw I had enough to do within myself.
-Lord be merciful to me a sinner, and wash my soul! - 10.
+The Lord be merciful to me a sinner, and wash my soul! - 10.
 I preached to the Indians, both forenoon and afternoon.
-They behaved soberly in general a two or three appeared under some religious concern; with whom I discoursed privately; and one told me, "her heart had cried, ever since she heard me preach first." - 13.
-My heart was overwhelmed within me: I verily thought I was the meanest, vilest, most help-less, ignorant creature living.
+They behaved soberly in general two or three appeared under some religious concern; with whom I discoursed privately; and one told me, "her heart had cried, ever since she heard me preach first." - 13.
+My heart was overwhelmed within me: I verily thought I was the meanest, vilest, most helpless, ignorant creature living.
 And yet I knew what God had done for my soul: though sometimes I was assaulted with doubts whether it was possible for such a wretch as I to be in a state of grace.